If you don’t find the answer to your question here, please give us a shout at email@example.com

 Where can I find the timetable of activities?

-We will be updating the timings of events closer to the show, but this will also be available in the free show guides available at the gate.
+We will be updating the timings of events closer to the show, but this will also be available to see at the info point on site.
 Some things start when the show opens so please come early if you wish to experience everything!

 Are there electrical hook-ups?